mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 <h4>This is the Cart View</h4>
 ```

-- To improve the routing add new "shoppingCart" route to the routing configuration in the `Program.cs` file.
+- To improve the routing add new "shoppingCart" route to the routing configuration to the `Program.cs` file.

 ```
   . . .